Ragnyll/ragnyll.github.io/_posts/2023-04-11-mid-level-swe-resume.md

 &nbsp;&nbsp;&nbsp; The list goes on, but you should notice a general format emerging from this.
 You did some _specific_ that accomplished some _specific_ task using some _specific_ technology or methodology.
-Each one of these should be a potentially talking point in your interview.
+Each one of these should be a potential talking point in your interview.
 These statements do simplify the story, but unless questioned on them then it's fine.
 If you are questioned about any points in this section you should be able to answer them without missing a beat.
 Each one of these points should be a story that you have